Microgenre: 1960s–1990s

-Digital age
+2000s–2010s

-The concept of microgenres gained prominence during the digital age, and despite its earlier history, is more often associated with later trends.
+In the early 2000s, the concept of microgenres gained prominence during the digital age, proliferating through the early blogosphere, and despite its earlier history, is more often associated with these later trends.
 The speed at which microgenres achieve recognition and familiarity also accelerated substantially.
-This 21st-century "microgenre explosion" was partly a consequence of "software advances, faster internet connections, and the globalized proliferation of music".
+This 21st-century "microgenre explosion" was partly a consequence of "software advances, faster internet connections, and the globalized proliferation of music."

 In 2009, a writer for the New York Times observed that indie rock was then evolving into "an ever-expanding, incomprehensibly cluttered taxonomy of subgenres."
 By the early 2010s, most microgenres were linked and defined through various outlets on the internet.
-Examples of these include chillwave, witch house, seapunk, shitgaze, vaporwave, and cloud rap.
 Each of them, according to Vice writer Ezra Marcus, were "music scenes [created] out of thin air".
 Pitchfork's Jonny Coleman commented: "The line between a real genre that sounds fake and a fake genre that could be real is as thin as ever, if existent at all.
 This is the uncanny genre valley that publicists-cum-neologicians live in and for."

-Chillwave—termed sarcastically in a 2009 blog post—was one of the first music genres to formulate online.
+Although, shitgaze, and blog era music genres like bloghouse, blog rap and blog rock predated it, "chillwave", coined by the ironic music blog Hipster Runoff around 2009 as an internet meme was one of the first music genres to develop primarily online.
 The term did not gain mainstream currency until early 2010, when it was the subject of articles by the Wall Street Journal and the New York Times.
 Writing in 2019, journalist Emilie Friedlander, called chillwave "the internet electronic micro-genre that launched a hundred internet electronic micro-genres (think: vaporwave, witch house, seapunk, shitgaze, distroid, hard vapor), not to mention its corollaries in this decade’s internet rap, which largely shared its collagist, hyper-referential approach to sound."

+In 2013, Glenn McDonald, who originally worked at the music intelligence firm the Echo Nest, which was later bought by music streaming company Spotify, developed genre mapping data that later became built into various Spotify features, including its "Daily Mix" and "Fans also like" recommendation functions.
+Additionally, he created the Every Noise at Once website which focused on documenting and categorizing internet-based music microgenres.
+In August 2019, the use of his metadata in the Spotify algorithm contributed to the curation of the influential "Hyperpop" Spotify playlist, led by Lizzie Szabo, which has been credited with the wider popularization of the movement, as McDonald had previously added the term "hyperpop" to the platform's algorithm which drew from Every Noise at Once, in 2018.